dardodds/Getting-And-Cleaning-Data-Project/README.md

 ####D. Running Scripts

+In RStudio, change the working directory with the setwd(dir="path").

+The input data must be in a folder called "UCI HAR Dataset" and contained in the workding directory.
+It must maintain it's original file structure.

+./UCI HAR Dataset/activity_labels.txt

+./UCI HAR Dataset/features_info.txt

+./UCI HAR Dataset/README.txt

+./UCI HAR Dataset/test/subject_test.txt

+./UCI HAR Dataset/test/x_test.txt

+./UCI HAR Dataset/test/y_test.txt

+./UCI HAR Dataset/train/subject_train.txt

+./UCI HAR Dataset/train/x_train.txt

+./UCI HAR Dataset/train/y_train.txt

+The output files are written to the working directory.

-In RStudio, change the working directory with the setwd(dir="path") where all your data is.
-Once this has been saved, just call the function run_analysis() and it will call tidy_test() and tidy_train() and then writeout all the tidy data sets to the working directory.
+Call the function run_analysis() and it will call tidy_test() and tidy_train() and then write out all the tidy data sets to the working directory.